yangangx/cse15l-lab-reports/lab1-report-week1.md

 ## Write an answer in notes:

-**What’s different about the output when you run this on the client vs. the server?
-What does this mean for what getProperty does?**

 **I can't run the code on my mac because I did not download the Java on the mac, but it works on remote computers.
-The getProperty is used to show the system, account, and location.**
+The getProperty is used to show the system, account, and location.
+We use the command scp to move the file from our computer to the sever. after we move the file into the server, I can use ls to show all the file in the server, if we want to run it, we have to compile is first, then we can run it. we use the same comand to compile and run it on the server.**

 ## Part 7 – SSH Keys